 Observation: 80-90% of the module components and costs will be the same for a NB-CIoT solution and a NB-LTE solution.

-Observation: The Stack NRE amortization will be lower for the NB-LTE solution than for the NB-CIoT solution.
+Observation: For LTE or LTE-MTC stack owners, he Stack NRE amortization will be lower for the NB-LTE solution than for the NB-CIoT solution.

 Observation: The absolute value in mm^2 of digital silicon component may change when based on a S1 design.